 - Apply tax rule: as both Hike and Shopify have different tax setting options, please make sure they are consistent in both platforms.
 Which means if the price you entered in Shopify is retail price inc tax, you need to make sure in Hike general setting you have “Tax inclusive prices” ticked.
 If you entered price ex-tax price in Shopify, you need to make sure in Hike general setting you have “Tax inclusive prices” un-ticked example as below:

 - In Hike, open the Store Setup tab, and click on Integrations.

 - From there you will find a list of applications to which Hike connects to.
 Integrate your Shopify account, by clicking on Activate to the right of the Shopify icon.

 - A new screen will appear entitled Connect to Shopify.
-Here you will enter in your Shopify’s store name.
-As an example, our Shopify store is entitled my-store-hike, which we’ve entered here.
+Here you will enter your Shopify’s store name.
+As an example, our Shopify store is entitled my-store-hike, which we’ve introduced here.

 - Enter your store’s URL name into Hike and click on Connect.